ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Conclusion and Future Work

-Looking forward, three extensions are most promising: (i) scaling to more tasks and scenarios for robust evaluation across diverse behaviors; (ii) broadening coverage to additional countries and languages to capture cultural and linguistic diversity; and (iii) incorporating personalized evaluation, where benchmarks adapt to user profiles, historical behaviors, and context-specific constraints, enabling more faithful assessment of personalized shopping agents.
-We hope ShoppingComp serves as a foundation for advancing robust, reliable, and practically useful e-commerce agents.
+Looking ahead, we identify several promising directions.
+First, scaling task complexity and coverage would enable evaluation across a broader spectrum of consumer needs.
+Second, extending the benchmark to multilingual settings is necessary to reflect the global nature.
+Finally, incorporating personalized evaluation, where tasks adapt to user profiles, historical behaviors, and contextual constraints, may support more assessment of personalized shopping agents.
+We hope ShoppingComp provides a foundation for advancing reliable and practically deployable Shopping agents.